code4libtoronto/2016-07-28-librarycarpentrylessons/xpath-xquery/lesson2.md

 XPath uses path expressions to select nodes in an XML document.
 The node is selected by following a path or steps.
 XPath uses the slash to denote traversal of the structure of your document in a path, in the same way as URLs or unix directories.

 ## Abbreviated Syntax

+In XPath, all of your expressions are evaluated based on a context.
+The default context is your root node, indicated by a slash (/).

-In XPath, the most useful path expressions are listed below:
+The most useful path expressions are listed below:

 | Expression   | Description |
 |-----------------|:-------------|